JasonM2396/GAME2338/Reviews/reviewfour.md

 I like this about the game but didn't like this particular feature.
 This should be at a minimum of one paragraph.

 ## Additional Information
-* Other links to Run 3.
+* Other link I recommend for Run 3.
 	* https://www.coolmathgames.com/0-run-3